 Supporting Multiple Versions of Visual Studio

 The term side-by-side means that you can install and maintain multiple versions of a product on the same computer.
-For VSPackages, that means a user can have several Visual Studio versions installed on the same computer.
-However, you cannot have side-by-side versions of your VSPackages loaded into a single version of Visual Studio.
+For VSPackages, that means a user can have Visual Studio .NET 2003 and Visual Basic 2008 installed on the same computer.
+You cannot have side-by-side versions of your VSPackages loaded into a single version of Visual Basic 2008.

-Before you make your VSPackage able to be loaded into side-by-side versions of Visual Studio, consider the following:
+Before you make your VSPackage able to be loaded into side-by-side versions of Visual Basic 2008, consider the following:

 You must determine which side-by-side implementation strategy you want to follow.

 For more information, see Choosing Between Shared and Versioned VSPackages.

 Your solution and project file formats must fit your implementation strategy.